 Members of the Stroke Unit share the values of commitment, teamwork, innovation and vocation to serve, all to help achieve the following strategic objectives:

 - To reduce the time between the onset of symptoms and effective cerebral reperfusion (restoration of the blood flow to the brain).

 - To increase the number of reperfusion treatments to 25% (currently 14%).

-- To reduce the risk adjusted average length of stay by optimising triage and referring patients by telemedicine.
+- To reduce the adjusted average stay to the risk by optimising triage and referring patients by telemedicine.

 - To ensure early multidisciplinary assessment of intracranial haemorrhages.

-- To consolidate leadership of the Unit in procedures for vascular neuro-intervention.
+- To consolidate leadership of the Unit in procedures for vascular neuro-interventionism.